Research-Commons/ml_frameworks_examples/README.md

 It is highly recommended to use **Docker** to build the required implementation's image for convenience and dependencies free experience.

-Use the `run-examples.sh` script.
+Use the `build-examples.sh` script.
 Here is an example:

 ```bash
 ./build-examples.sh --framework libtorch --usecase 1 --resources assets/